open-cogsci/opensesame-conda-recipes/README.md

     conda install -c cogsci python-opensesame

 This will install OpenSesame plus the basic dependencies it requires to run.
 It does not include optional dependencies, or libraries required to make the experiment backends function.
-We plan to create an Anaconda environment in the near future that does contain everything.
+In the *Environments* section you find instructions for installing OpenSesame in full.

 ##Building a recipe
 First, make sure you are familiar with the basics of the conda-build tool by reading its documentation: http://conda.pydata.org/docs/building/build.html.
 The basic workflow for building these recipes is as follows.